bengourley/hot-rld/Readme.md

 ## Known issues

 Replacing an entire js file is likely to cause a ton of side-effects, so be mindful of what you use it on.
-This was build for [choo](yoshuawyuts/choo) apps which are functional in nature.
+This was built for [choo](yoshuawyuts/choo) apps which are functional in nature.
 However, `subscriptions` and other one-time setup side effects can still be a pain.
 You have been warned 😔!